 Can Catalonia thrive on tourism?
-Can we become Florida?
+Can we become a Florida?
 Tourism is notoriously volatile.
-Lower priced holiday destinations in Bulgaria, Croatia, Egypt, Greece, Turkey and Tunisia are already taking tourism from Catalonia, stuck at 14.4m tourists a year, the losses taken up by Spanish tourists to Catalonia, which also has its ceiling Hotels are 7% down on bed-nights from 2002, and last-minute booking tendencies mean lower value tourism.
-Congress hosting is an obvious area for growth, but it's a cyclical market, and causes chaos in hotel booking.
-Satisfying peak demand means low hotel occupancy in lean weeks and high overheads.
+Lower priced holiday destinations in Bulgaria, Croatia, Egypt, Greece, Turkey and Tunisia are already drawing tourism away from Catalonia.
+Stuck at 14.4m tourists a year, the losses are being replaced by tourists from elsewhere in Spain, but this source also has its ceiling.
+Hotels are down 7 % on bed-nights since 2002, and last-minute booking trends mean lower-value tourism.
+Conference-hosting is an obvious growth area but it's a cyclical market and produces chaos in hotel booking.
+Meeting peak demands means low hotel occupancy in lean weeks and high overheads.

-The biggest question-mark over a tourism model is the environmental cost, where taxpayers carry the can for pollution and degredation.
-An interesting example is Cambrils, where the Ajuntament has initially rejected a 180 million euro development project proposed by George Soros' Medgroup to build 520 residencies around a golf course.
-Local tax raised would not be enough to service the ameneties.
+The biggest question mark over a tourism model is the environmental cost, where taxpayers carry the can for pollution and degradation.
+An interesting example is Cambrils, where the Town Council has initially rejected a 180 million euro development project proposed by George Soros' Medgroup to build 520 homes around a golf course.
+The local taxes to be obtained from them would not be enough to service the amenities.

-Wild west ethics
+Wild West ethics

-Legal uncertainty is another reason not to invest.
-Soros was at the point of bidding for the Tibidabo amusement park four years ago, but withdrew when he discovered that City Hall could claim the site after auction at the hammer price, which is exactly what happened.
+Legal uncertainty is another reason for not investing in Catalonia.
+Soros was at the point of bidding for the Tibidabo amusement park four years ago but withdrew when he discovered that the City Council could claim the site after auction at the hammer price, which is exactly what happened.
 One has to accept that many foreign firms cannot operate in a Spanish judicial climate.
-A Dutch company which wanted to locate in Barcelona withdrew because it could not avoid making a black-money deal on an office purchase, and the agent said this was the way things work.
-The company statutes expressly forbid such deals, so the company moved elsewhere.
+A Dutch company that wanted to locate in Barcelona withdrew because it could not avoid making an under-the-table deal on an office purchase, since the agent said that this is the way things work.
+Its company statutes expressly forbid such deals, so the company moved elsewhere.

 Portugal is similar in many ways.
-Here's a report by the McKinsey Global Institute for the Portuguese government, part of Lisbon's effort to overcome barriers to productivity.
-It says that tax evasion by Portuguese companies is the greatest obstacle to productivity, and restricts market entry by competitive companies and foreign investors.
-The Portugal 2010 strategy programme aims to increase Portuguese GDP to EU average by 2010 and make the country one of the most attractive investment centres in the EU.

-The first part of the McKinsey report cites "informality, that is the failure by companies to comply with fiscal, social and environmental obligations, is responsible for 28% of the productivity differential between domestic companies and their counterparts in five benchmark European countries."
-McKinsey says "informality" enables less productive companies to stay in the market because they enjoy advantages over the rest: "Local companies are more productive than foreign companies but analysed after taxation they are less competitive.
+Here's a report from the McKinsey Global Institute for the Portuguese government, forming part of Lisbon's effort to overcome barriers to productivity.
+It says that tax evasion by Portuguese companies is the greatest obstacle to productivity and restricts market entry by competitive companies and foreign investors.
+The Portugal 2010 strategy programme aims to increase the Portuguese GDP to the EU average by 2010 and make the country one of the most attractive investment centres in the Community.
+The first part of the McKinsey report states that "irresponsibility, that is, the failure by companies to comply with tax, social and environmental obligations, is responsible for 28 % of the productivity differential between domestic companies and their counterparts in five benchmark European countries."
+McKinsey says "irresponsibility" enables less productive companies to stay in the market because they gain advantages over the rest in this way: "Local companies are more productive than foreign companies but, considered after taxes, they are less competitive.
 This makes it impossible for more productive companies to win market share from less productive ones."
-A race downhill through poor governance, in other words.
+In other words, a downhill race through poor governance.